Small interfering RNA: Approved drugs and clinical pharmacology

-Challenges: avoiding nonspecific effects
+Challenges

-RNAi intersects with a number of other pathways; as of 2010 it was not surprising that on occasion, nonspecific effects are triggered by the experimental introduction of an siRNA.
+RNAi intersects with a number of other pathways; as of 2010, it was not surprising that, on occasion, nonspecific effects were triggered by the experimental introduction of an siRNA.
 When a mammalian cell encounters a double-stranded RNA such as an siRNA, it may mistake it as a viral by-product and mount an immune response.
 Furthermore, because structurally related microRNAs modulate gene expression largely via incomplete complementarity base pair interactions with a target mRNA, the introduction of an siRNA may cause unintended off-targeting.
 Chemical modifications of siRNA may alter the thermodynamic properties that also result in a loss of single nucleotide specificity.

+Because siRNA drugs are oligonucleotides rather than small molecules, they are not substrates for cytochrome P450 enzymes and do not induce or inhibit CYP-mediated metabolism at clinically relevant concentrations.
+Drug–drug interaction (DDI) assessment therefore focuses on endocytic transporter pathways, off-target mRNA silencing, and in cases where the silenced target gene encodes a regulator of drug metabolism secondary effects on CYP or transporter expression.

 Innate immunity

-Introduction of too many siRNA can result in nonspecific events due to activation of innate immune responses.
+Introduction of too many siRNAs can result in nonspecific events due to activation of innate immune responses.
 Most evidence to date suggests that this is probably due to activation of the dsRNA sensor PKR, although retinoic acid-inducible gene I (RIG-I) may also be involved.
 The induction of cytokines via toll-like receptor 7 (TLR7) has also been described.
-Chemical modification of siRNA is employed to reduce in the activation of the innate immune response for gene function and therapeutic applications.
+Chemical modification of siRNA is employed to reduce the activation of the innate immune response for gene function and therapeutic applications.
 One promising method of reducing the nonspecific effects is to convert the siRNA into a microRNA.
-MicroRNAs occur naturally, and by harnessing this endogenous pathway it should be possible to achieve similar gene knockdown at comparatively low concentrations of resulting siRNAs.
-This should minimize nonspecific effects.
+MicroRNAs occur naturally, and by harnessing this endogenous pathway it should be possible to achieve similar gene knockdown at comparatively low concentrations of resulting siRNAs, to minimize nonspecific effects.